 - Immediately opt-out of the robo caller and note the data.

 Who can you sue for a TCPA violation lawsuit?

 As a consumer, you are entitled to file a lawsuit against any robo caller who violates your rights under the TCPA.
 In short, the TCPA allows a consumer to recover statutory damages of $500 per illegal call or text, and up to $1,500 for willful violations of this robo calling law plus and their court costs.
 You may be able to file lawsuits against the following:

 - A third party calling to inform you you are the lucky winner of a “sweepstakes” (e.g., free trip),

 How do I sue a debt collector or telemarketer?

-As a consumer, the TCPA was enacted to protect you and entitled you to file a lawsuit against any robo caller who violates your rights under the TCPA.
+As a consumer, you are protected the TCPA was enacted to protect you and entitled you to file a lawsuit against any robo caller who violates your rights under the TCPA.
 In short, the TCPA allows a consumer to recover statutory damages of up to $1,500 for willful violations (calls, text messages, voice messages) of this robo calling law plus and court costs.
 If you have received unwanted calls or text messages from telemarketers or debt collectors, you may be entitled to substantial financial compensation.
 In our experience, illegal telemarketers don’t just call once and they will keep calling you (even from a different number).
 With violations of up to $1500 per call, even a dozen unwanted calls could mean almost $15,000 in statutory damages.
 Our attorney’s work on contingency fees for TCPA violation lawsuits so you have nothing to lose (except for annoying phone calls) for calling a consumer protection attorney from the Law Zebra network!